2D Triangle Splatting for Direct Differentiable Mesh Training: Conclusion

 \section{Conclusion}

-We present a novel method for mesh reconstruction from multiview images using 2D triangle splatting.
+We present a novel method for mesh reconstruction from multi-view images using 2D triangle splatting.
 This approach successfully combines the visual fidelity of radiance-field-based representations with the portability and efficiency of mesh-based representations.
-Our experiments demonstrate that our method surpasses other state-of-the-art differentiable mesh reconstruction methods in terms of visual quality and geometric accuracy.
+Our experiments demonstrate strong rendered visual quality and geometric accuracy among the compared mesh reconstruction methods.
 We emphasize that, to our knowledge, our method is the first to achieve differentiable mesh reconstruction without relying on any form of vertex grid.
 This grid-free design is crucial for large-scale scene applications, enabling more flexible and efficient representation of varying detail levels.
 We believe our method has significant potential for a wide range of applications, including 3D map reconstruction and virtual reality.
 The code will be made publicly available.

-\textbf{Limitations and Future Work.} Our current approach requires a well-reconstructed point cloud as initialization.
-We have not yet explored adaptive point cloud densification during training, as we aimed to control variables while comparing with state-of-the-art Gaussian-based methods.
-In future work, a densification strategy based on gradient magnitude, similar to that used in 3DGS~\cite{kerbl3Dgaussians}, could be adapted to our method.
-Additionally, as discussed in the experiments section, the meshes produced by our method are not watertight, limiting their applicability in simulation-related tasks.
-Integrating a stitching process that encourages triangles to share vertices and edges could yield meshes with improved topology.

-\textbf{Ethics Statement.} The proposed method could potentially be misused for generating fake 3D models of real-world objects or unauthorized large-scale mapping.
-However, these concerns apply equally to all existing 3D reconstruction methods and are not specific to our approach.
-We believe the benefits of our contribution outweigh these potential risks.
+\textbf{Limitations and Future Work.} Although our method reconstructs meshes with opaque triangle faces and strong rendered quality, the result remains a disconnected triangle soup with possible overlaps and discontinuities.
+As a result, the meshes produced by our method are not watertight, which makes them more suitable for rendering-oriented applications than simulation-related tasks.
+There are two potential directions to address this limitation.
+One is to apply a soft constraint by adding regularization terms that encourage neighboring triangles to share vertices during training.
+Another direction is to directly use connected triangle meshes as primitives and accumulate the vertex gradients from all triangles sharing the same vertex.
+These directions are left for future work.

 {

 }